dogabudak/crewmeister-challenge/README.md

 ### Development

-First of all, you need to start the redis server.

 ```bash
 yarn watch:dc
 ```

 If you want to start it in background, append `-d`.

-When the Redis Server is started, you can start the application you want to:

 - Storybook: `yarn watch:sb`
 - Next.js Frontend: `yarn watch`